hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 - To the right of the screen is a list of users that are online now.
 - Type your message in the box at the bottom left of the screen (this is sometimes temporarily obscured by other text, but this will disappear as you select the box.
 - To direct a message to a particular individual, include their username from the list on the right within your message.
-Type, then use the return key.
+Type, then use the return key to submit your comment.
+The system is 'live' so wait for an answer - your username will often be used in the reply to show you the comment is directed to you.
+You will normally receive a reply within a few seconds, so please wait.
+- An alternative simple system can be found at [kiwiIRC.com](https://kiwiirc.com/client/irc.oftc.net/hot)
+- Further info on using IRC with OpenStreetMap may be found at [OSM Wiki IRC](http://wiki.openstreetmap.org/wiki/Irc)
-- Alternatively use an IRC client of your choice.
+- Alternatively use an IRC client of your choice (Server=irc.oftc.net, and channel=#hot)

 ### Editing hints and tips